sileneundula/ShilohSigning/README.md

 ## 1. Introduction

 Digital Signatures are a technique is cryptography that allow a user to sign data with a cryptographic signature using public key cryptography.
 These allow one to verify the validility of the data/message against that of the public key and signature to see if it is really valid.
+There have been many public key systems used, including but not limited to, RSA, ECDSA, and EdDSA for signing.

+The secret key is used to generate the signature from the given input and is validated by the public key and message.

+These digital signatures have played an important role in everyday lives in securing the internet, blockchains, certificates, and more.

 ## 2. ShulginSignatures